color-theory/cppFundamentals/01-Principals/notes.md

 large enough for a programmer to do what they want easilly. **Complete interfaces** allow programmers to accomplish any reasonable task and a **minimal interface** only contains a method if that method is essential to the class responsibilities.

+**Other important aspects of modules**-Think about how modules relate to each other when designing them for a solution.
+Keeping cohesion and coupling in mind will help to understand how to compare designs and choose a better one.